 One of the best things about Zion National Park in April is that the crowds are smaller than they are during the summer and fall months.
 This makes it much easier to get around and see all the sights.

-Is April a Good Time to Visit Zion National Park?
+Why is April a Great Time to Visit Zion National Park?

 What’s the Weather Like at Zion National Park in April?

-The weather at Zion National Park in April is generally mild, with temperatures averaging around 60 degrees (Fahrenheit).
+The weather at Zion National Park in April is generally mild, with temperatures averaging around 73 during the day and 43 degrees during the night.
 The lows can reach into the freezing range so you’ll want to be prepared for a range of temperatures.

 What Should I Wear in Zion National Park in April?